 - Aegean View Hotel (Hotel phone: +30 2286 032790) • Reviews

 - Aegean Plaza Hotel (Hotel phone: +30 2286 028740) • Reviews

 Q. What are the best family hotels on Santorini?

-On Santorini – for a family – a large hotel room probably means something around $150 to $200.
-Hotel rooms along the caldera (which include the towns of Fira, Imerovigli, Oia, and Firostefani) are priced at a premium.
+On Santorini – for a family – a large hotel room probably means something around $150 to $200 (and up).
+Hotel rooms along the caldera (which means the towns of Fira, Imerovigli, Oia, and Firostefani) are priced at a premium.
 Families needing larger rooms or a bigger pool are better off at the beach resorts on the opposite side of the island.
 It’s about 30 minutes by bus from Perissa or Kamari beaches to Fira.